nostr-dev-kit/ndk/README.md

 ### Where to look is more important that long-term storage

 The most important data to cache is _where_ a user or note might be found.
 UX suffers profoundly when this type of data cannot be found.
-By design, the Nostr protocol leaves beadcrums of where a user or note might be found and NDK does it's best to store this data automatically and use it when you query for events.
+By design, the Nostr protocol leaves breadcrumbs of where a user or note might be found and NDK does it's best to store this data automatically and use it when you query for events.

 ### Instantiating and using a cache adapter